CDOT-CV/Work_Zone/README.md

 #### Deployment
-The azure functions are deployed automatically by an azure pipeline (https://dev.azure.com/SOC-OIT/CDOT/_build?definitionId=961).
+The azure functions are deployed automatically by an azure pipeline (https://dev.azure.com/SOC-OIT/CDOT/_build?definitionId=961), which is triggered on commits and PRs.
 This pipeline is described in [azure-pipelines.yml](azure-pipelines.yml)

 ### Documentation